Multistep Methods for Floquet Multipliers and Subspaces: Abstract

 \section{Abstract}

-{Accurate and efficient computation of Floquet multipliers and subspaces is essential for analyzing limit cycle in dynamical systems and periodic steady state in Radio Frequency (RF) simulation.
-This problem is typically addressed by solving a periodic linear eigenvalue problem, which is discretized from the linear periodic time-varying system using one-step methods.
-The backward Euler method offers a computationally inexpensive overall workflow but has limited accuracy.
-In contrast, one-step collocation methods achieve higher accuracy through over-sampling, explicit matrix construction, and condensation, thus become costly for large-scale sparse cases.
-We apply multistep methods to derive a periodic polynomial eigenvalue problem, which introduces additional spurious eigenvalues.
-Under mild smoothness assumptions, we prove that as the stepsize decreases, the computed Floquet multipliers and their associated invariant subspace converge with higher order, while the spurious eigenvalues converge to zero.
-To efficiently solve large-scale problems, we propose pTOAR, a memory-efficient iterative algorithm for computing the dominant Floquet eigenpairs.
-Numerical experiments demonstrate that multistep methods achieves high order accuracy, while its computational and memory costs are only marginally higher than those of the backward Euler method.}
+Accurate and efficient computation of Floquet multipliers and subspaces is essential for analyzing limit cycle in dynamical systems and periodic steady state in Radio Frequency simulation.
+This problem is typically addressed by solving a periodic linear eigenvalue problem, which is discretized from the linear time-periodic system using one-step collocation methods.
+Collocation methods become costly for large-scale cases.
+Our alternative approach is to use multistep methods.
+The multistep method leads to a periodic polynomial eigenvalue problem (pPEP), and introduces additional parasitic periodic eigenvalues.
+We prove that as the stepsize decreases, the computed Floquet multipliers and their associated invariant subspace converge with higher order, while the parasitic periodic eigenvalues converge to zero geometrically and therefore Floquet multipliers are not affected by those parasitic ones.
+A memory-efficient algorithm pTOAR is designed to solve the large-scale pPEP.
+Its computational and memory costs are almost independent of the choice of multistep methods.
+Numerical results coincide with our convergence analysis, and also demonstrate the efficiency of pTOAR.